 However, the key is eating many different kinds of fruits and veggies of all different shapes, colors, sizes, and varieties.
 No one piece of produce can provide the full range of vitamins and minerals needed for a healthy lifestyle, so mix it up for the best balance and optimal nutrition.

 It’s also important to eat fresh produce as much as possible.
 The fresher the fruit, the higher the nutritional value.
-A big help is knowing what kinds of fruits are in season at any given time of the year, what nutrition they provide, and creative ways to serve them.
+A good question to ask yourself is to know if there are any fruits in season now and what nutrition they provide, and creative ways to serve them.

 Believe it or not, fruits can thrive in the winter months and many are full of vitamins that can stave off contagious bugs during cold and flu season.

-Bananas are in season throughout the winter because they’re harvested in warmer climates including South America, Central America, and the Caribbean.
+Bananas are in season throughout the winter because they’re harvested in warmer climates including South America, Central America, and the Caribbean since they are spring fruit.
 They are great in smoothies, sliced up on top of peanut butter toast, and make a perfect portable snack with numerous health benefits: